PatrycjaData/Number_of_cities_analysis/README.md

-# Number of cities - SQL & Python Data Analysis
+# Number of cities Analysis

 ### Created by Patrycja Decowska
 ## Data source